masauer2/MASContactCalculator/README.md

 Note: These instructions are made available
 ### Setting up the DCD Reader
 Instantiate DCDReader object with the trajectory filename.
-Will read in header frame.
-` dcd = DCDReader("trajectory.dcd") `
+Will read in header frame.<br /> ` dcd = DCDReader("trajectory.dcd") `

 ### Using the DCD Reader to read from file